|Armenia, CIA World Factbook

 The Armenians (and Georgians), were closer allies to the White Russians, and they didn't agree.
-After deteriorating relations, the Armenian Genocide began inside Turkey at the start of WW1 (and continued until the overthrow of the last Sultan and the establishment of Ataturk's Republic in 1923).
+After deteriorating relations, the Armenian Genocide had begun inside Turkey at the start of WW1 (and continued until the overthrow of the last Sultan and the establishment of Ataturk's Republic in 1923).

 The Turkish National Movement under Kemal Atatürk rebelled against the partition of Turkey.
 They drove the Armenians and others from their territory and proclaimed the Republic of Turkey, ending the Ottoman era.

 The Armenians were forced to seek an Armistice with the new Republic of Turkey, conceding the loss of Western Armenia.

 After the genocide, only few Armenians remained in their ancestral lands in old 'Western Armenia' Eastern Turkey.

 From the Arab conquest (mid 7th century) through to the Russian conquest (1822) Nagorno-Karabakh was self governed by various Armenian meliks (princes) with Arabian, Turkish and Iranian overlords and also had periods of relative independence.